enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/dev/archi.rst

 Principles
 ===============

-JQM uses the ServiceLoader API to define its plugins.
+JQM uses the ServiceLoader Java API to define its plugins.

 This means that extensions points are defined by: